DougGregor/swift-evolution/proposals/NNNN-init-accessors.md

 ### Definite initialization of properties on `self`

 The semantics of an assignment inside of a type's initializer depend on whether or not all of `self` is initialized on all paths at the point of assignment.
-Before `self` is initialized, assignment to a wrapped property is re-written to initialization of the backing property wrapper storage.
-After `self` is initialized, assignment to a wrapped property is re-written to a call to the wrapped property's setter.
-For computed properties with `init` accessors, assignment is re-written to an `init` accessor call before `self` is initialized, and assignment is re-written to a setter call after `self` is initialized.
+Before all of `self` is initialized, assignment to a computed property with an `init` accessor is re-written to an `init` accessor call; after `self` has been initialized, assignment to a computed property re-written to a setter call.

 With this proposal, all of `self` is initialized if:
-* All stored properties are initialized on all paths.
+* All stored properties are initialized on all paths, and
 * All computed properties with `init` accessors are virtually initialized on all paths.

-An assignment to a computed property with an `init` accessor before all of `self` is initialized covers the computed property and all stored properties specified in the `initializes` clause:
+An assignment to a computed property with an `init` accessor before all of `self` is initialized will virtually initialize the computed property and initialize all of the stored properties specified in its `initializes` clause:

 ```swift
 struct S {